What do you need to know about company tax?

 With the active asset discount, the exempt amount when distributed will be taxed as a taxable unfranked dividend.

-Currently there are two major tests that govern the carry forward of losses of company.
+Currently, two major tests govern the carry forward of losses of the company.
 They are the continuity of ownership test and the same business test.
 The company must satisfy one of these tests to carry forward a tax loss.

 This test requires that shares carrying more than 50% of all voting, dividend and capital rights be beneficially owned at all times during the ownership test period by the same people and in the same proportions.